 The Clark certified School Counselor will provide students with in-person, individual academic advising each term.
 Parents/guardians may attend the advising sessions or make separate conference appointments to discuss their student's progress.
 Parents/guardians must approve in writing any schedule changes requested by the student.
 Every effort will be made to encourage college coursework; however, priority will be placed upon meeting high-school graduation requirements.
-Prior to registering for certain academic college classes, a student must score above specific levels on Florida's Postsecondary Education Readiness Test (PERT), SAT and/or ACT.
+Prior to registering for certain academic college classes, a student must score above specific levels on Florida's Postsecondary Education Readiness Test (PERT), SAT and/or ACT, Classical Learning Test (CLT) or approved alternate measures (https://irsc.edu/admissions/pert-test.html).
 Decisions whether to place a student in college courses will be determined based upon the academic history (GPA and previous grades) of the student, as well as teacher input.
 First-time dual enrollment students cannot participate in more than four (4) college classes during their first semester.
 One of the classes must be SLS1101 (Student Success).
 Students will not be allowed to earn more credits than those required for an AA/AS degree through Dual Enrollment.
 Any exceptions require Clark and IRSC administrative approval.